TBS96/ReactNative/ReactNativeApp04/README.md

+# Project-2: Creating cards(static & scrolling)
-# Dynamic Theming in React Native
+## Multi-File Components in React Native

 - This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).